mttgll/ALE/README.md

 1. Check or uncheck which channels to include or exclude.

+2. Check or uncheck whether to include channel labels and timestamps.

+3. Optionally add or remove name filters with the plus `+` or minus `-` buttons.
+   * Only messages from characters with the inputted names will be extracted.
+   * You can add or remove character names to the Saved Names list.
+These names will persist even when the program is closed and reopened.
+You can transfer names from the Saved Names list to the Name Filters list by pressing the arrow in between the two lists.

 2. Click on the `Select File and Extract` button.

 3. Navigate to and select the log file to extract from.